General Inpatient Level of Care Criteria

 - No patient will be denied admission to an inpatient bed solely for financial reasons.

-- No patient will be denied admission to a residential bed solely for financial reasons.
+- No patient will be denied admission to a routine bed solely for financial reasons.